dpa-newslab/livebridge/docs/source/index.rst

 * CRUD - create, update, delete of resources over different services.
 * extensible for all kinds of services with plugins
 * Web-API for controlling running bridges.
+* running bridges can be controlled without restarting the process.
 * supported storage backends: MongoDB, DynamoDB, MySQL, PostgreSQL, MSSQL, Oracle and others
 * no storage backend needed for simple forwarding distribution of posts.
 * await/async based, Python 3.5